 Eventually, we made our way back to the gorge and found the right trail to the waterfall.
 The trail to the waterfall was much shorter than the wrong trail we had just taken.

 After hiking Vintgar Gorge, we contemplated driving to Lake Bohinj, which is about a 30-40 minute drive from Bled.
 We ultimately decided against it because it was late afternoon already and we wanted to get back to Ljubljana to explore more of the city.
-However, it is definitely possible to fit Lake Bled, Vintgar Gorge, and Lake Bohinj into one day, so I would recommend doing this if you can.
+However, it is definitely possible to fit Lake Bled, Vintgar Gorge, and Lake Bohinj into one day, so I would recommend planning ahead and building all three into your Ljubljana itinerary if you can.

 Day 3: Cycling and Culinary Experience in the Heart of Slovenia, A Beer Lover’s Experience of Ljubljana

 After getting a good night’s rest, you’ll be energized for more food and some physical activity to stave off the unwanted but seemingly inevitable travel weight.
 Start out your third day in Ljubljana with a short trip to the farmlands of Slovenia.
 There, you’ll taste locally grown foods, experience beautiful nature, and interact with warm and friendly locals.
 You’ll have the opportunity to bike through the most beautiful mountains and eat the freshest home-grown vegetables.
 If I had to pick a favorite experience from my 3 days in Ljubljana, I would have to say it was the Cycling and Culinary Tour in the Heart of Slovenia.
 If you enjoy food, beautiful nature, and experiencing local cultures, then you cannot miss this experience.
 You can read more about it and book your trip here.